TacticalSpoon331/MaBoizDDoS/README.md

 # MaBoizDDoS

+# Disclaimer
+This is a DDoS simulator tool but it does start real attacks that can take down real websites, it is for testing purposes and what you do with it is not my responsibility.
+I am not responsible for any damage that you might cause.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.